nymeahmed/PayrollSystem/README.md

 # PayrollSystem using HTML and PHP.

+It is a very simple project.
 List of features: HR login, HR signup, Employee login.

 Run home.php file which is in PayrollSystem folder.
 Import payrollsystem.sql file in XAMPP MySQL.
 Change the database connection in codes accoring to your own computer sql server connection.